Azure/aks-baseline-windows/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/04-network-hub.md

    az vm restart -g "aks-HUB" -n "server-dev-linux"
    ```

+### Windows client for system to manage the cluster
+04-Network-Hub will execute one client system as well to run the admin and operational tasks of the AKS cluster.
+Sub module (compute-Win) will have a client system ready with min required tools such as AzCli, Kubectl etc.
+To connect client system you can use Bastion service and provide the VM name or IP address in bastion service.
+Username and Password for the client will be used from variable.tf.

 ## Next Step

 :arrow_forward: [Creation of Spoke Network & its respective Components](./05-network-lz.md)